-The Compensation Committee held four meetings during fiscal 2020.
+The Compensation Committee held five meetings during fiscal 2019.

-For fiscal 2020, the Compensation Committee approved "executive officer"-related compensation and the Board ratified the compensation related to Mr. Schlecht, as Executive Chairman and Chief Executive Officer.
+For fiscal 2019, the Compensation Committee approved "executive officer"-related compensation and the Board ratified the compensation related to Mr. Schlecht, as Executive Chairman, and Ms. Pugliese, as Chief Executive Officer.
+Mr. Schlecht's compensation did not change in connection with his appointment as Chief Executive Officer after Ms. Pugliese's resignation effective August 29, 2019.
 The Compensation Committee has engaged the services of Meridian Compensation Partners, LLC ("Meridian") to provide advice from time to time on executive officer and non-employee director compensation and matters related to the Company's compensation practices.
 The Compensation Committee has evaluated the independence of Meridian pursuant to SEC and NASDAQ rules and no relationships were identified that would impact Meridian's independence or present a conflict of interest.